Plyrolith/shelfmade/README.md

 > Please thoroughly analyze any script before adding it to your directory.

-## Instructions
+## Quick Start
 1. Install the add-on.
 1. Open the 3D view side panel.
-1. Set your script directory.
-1. Open the folder and add some python scripts ending in `.py`.
-1. Hit refresh.
+1. Click `Add Shelf`.
+1. Navigate to a directory containing Python scripts.
 1. **Run your *shelf made* scripts in any file!**

 ## Other Features
+* Rename & re-order your shelves & scripts, set icons for them.
+* Set column counts & button sizes of your shelves.
+* Choose which shelf is visible in which editor.
 * Run any other text datablock (ending in `.py`) from the *Local Scripts* panel.
-* Activate *Show Edit Buttons* and edit scripts directly in the Blender text editor.
+* Edit your scripts directly in the Blender text editor.
 * Run adjusted local copies from the *Local Scripts* panel.
 * Save edited scripts back to their source.